 When you start a business or even own a small/midsize business, the chances are that you have to do a lot of meetings and be part of a lot of small huddles and interruptions.

-That’s what the world’s 2nd riches person do.
+That’s what the world’s 2nd richest person is doing.

-Warren Buffett’s approach to time management is very simple.
+Warren Buffett’s approach to time management is straightforward.

 Just Say “No.”